Where to play with babies, toddlers, and preschoolers in Austin

 dinosaur park in cedar creek texas

-BookPeople has a story time for little kids on Tuesdays and Wednesdays at 10:30 a.m. and has a fun tunnel house they can play in that is supposed to be opening back up (it was closed for Covid).
+BookPeople has a story time for little kids on Tuesdays and Wednesdays at 10:30 a.m. and has a fun tunnel house they can play in.
 It’s fun to browse the toys and books while you’re there as well of course!
 Bonus fun: go next door to Whole Foods for some lunch on the rooftop with a playground!

 bookpeople in austin texas